IsacPasianotto/Reversi-game/README.md

 command:

 ```
-java -jar terminal-1.0.jar
+java -jar ReversiGame-terminal-1.0.jar
 ```

-Note that the `./gradlew build` command will take care of destroying the `.jar` file and the folder `/readyToDistribute`.
+Note that the `./gradlew clean` command will take care of destroying the `.jar` file and the folder `/readyToDistribute`.